Eryk-J/surfshark-wg/README.md

 ./surfshark-wg.sh setup

 It handles:
 - Generation of directories & key storage
 - Validation and adoption of Private Keys
 - Fetching the current Surfshark server list
 - Clean up

 2. Place your Surfshark WireGuard config file (containing your Private Key) into:
 `~/.config/surfshark-wg/PlaceConfHere/`

-Alternatively, you can input the Private Key via copy+paste or manually during
+Alternatively, you can input the Private Key manually (copy+paste) during
 the setup process.

-3. Running:

-surfshark-wg setup

-will:
-- Validate the imported file
-- Fetch the current Surfshark server list
-- Generate a WireGuard config for wg-quick
-- Write it to `/etc/wireguard/surfshark-wg.conf`
-- Remove the imported file after success

-4. You then use:

-surfshark-wg up

-to choose and connect to the VPN.
+4. You then use surfshark-wg up/down to choose and connect/disconnect to and from the VPN.

 Usage: